mabhi1/zendesk-coding-challenge/README.md

 ---

+Starting the server:

+Run following command to start the server

+$ npm start

+---

 Usage:

-Go to the http://localhost:3000/ after installation
+Go to the http://localhost:3000/ after starting the server

 View details of a ticket by clicking on any of the tickets in the list